wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/2-run-pad-flows-power-automate.md

    ![Screenshot of the run Power Automate Desktop.](..\media\run-pad.png)

-1. Your browser may prompt you to allow the launch of Power Automate Desktop.
+1. Your browser may prompt you to allow the launch of Power Automate for desktop.
 Select **Open** to continue.

    ![Screenshot of the browser launching Power Automate Desktop.](..\media\browser-launch-pad.png)

-1. When the flow in Power Automate Desktop process designer is complete, save it, and select **Keep Working** in this dialog.
+1. When the flow in the Power Automate for desktop flow designer is complete, save it, and select **Keep Working** in this dialog.

    ![Screenshot of the Launching Power Automate Desktop dialog.](..\media\pad-launched-dialog.png)